 For myself, this made no sense when I first started looking for a sleep system; I began reading to try and understand how this correlates to gear and what it represents, and this is what I found out.

 R-value is an insulation rating that has no direct ties to sleeping pads but to insulation in general for anything providing resistance to heat flow (loss).
-Basically, in super layperson terms, R-value is any material’s insulation properties expressed as a rating with the “R” shorthand for resistance.
+Basically, in super layperson terms, the R-value is any material’s insulation properties expressed as a rating with the “R” shorthand for resistance.

 This is exactly what you are trying to achieve with your sleeping pad, meeting or exceeding your coldest expected outside temperature range.